ahbarnett/glspect/README.md

 With `default scroll_factor=2`, CPU usage is less than 50% of one core of a modern intel i7 CPU.
 With scroll_factor=1 (fastest scrolling), this may go up to 75%.
 If your CPU or GPU is not as fast as this, you might want to shrink n_f and/or n_tw in the code.

-The code is somewhat based upon that of `glScope` by Luke Campagnola (2005).

-It is also influenced by `baudline` (an amazing tool, which unfortunately has the time and frequency axes flipped).
+My visualization choices are also influenced by `baudline` (an amazing tool, which unfortunately has the time and frequency axes flipped).

 Here's some useful info taken from Luke's `glScope README` file (see the `glscope` directory in this repo):